 'And here - we just came back from a week in Poland where we were selling deficit items during the blockade.'

 These dialogues speak of multiple migrations, four family members in four different countries, not always through choice.
 They examine the collapse of one political system and the slow agony of another.
 Most of this argent conversation though is spent exploring beauty, humour, colour, light, and a persistent sense of hope - possibly written in the genes, or just in silver particles as old as myself.

-This work was partly supported by the IdeasTap Innovators Fund and Eaton Fund award, Lithuanian Photographers Union and Glasgow Visual Artist Award.
+This work was partly supported by the IdeasTap Innovators Fund, Eaton Fund award, Lithuanian Photographers Union and Glasgow Visual Artist Award.